eroux13/eroux13.github.io/README.md

 ## Portfolio

 This is the portfolio page which will showcase all of my current and future projects!
-Links to the deployed project and it respective repo will be listed on this page as well.
-Clicking on the project image will open it in a new tab with the whole image.
+Links to the deployed project and its respective repo will be listed on this page as well.
+Clicking on the project image/gif will open it in a new tab with the whole image or a preview of the project on giphy.

 ![Portfolio Webpage Screenshot](./assets/images/portfolioPageScreenshot.png)